CBussom/TeleTag/Weekly Reports/Weekly Report(11-15).md

 + ## Greg Salisbury
     + **Goals of last week:**
-      + SQLite tutorial code working
-      + SQLite code for Teletag ready
-      + Start integration into Teletag Github
+      +  Make all ViewModels access data from 1 place
     + **Progress and Issues:**
-      + Got clarification from group as to what tables would be required
-      + Discussed whether database would be needed with the current status of our project
-      + Planning to look into having data stored in 1 place for ViewModels to access, negating use of database for now
+      + Implemented SQLite tutorial code
+      + Have not looked into making all ViewModels access data from 1 place
+      + Prerequisite code not working at the moment, causing app to crash
     + **Next Week's Goals:**
-      + Make all ViewModels access data from 1 place
+      + Edit SQLite code to make correct tables

 + ## Love-Divine Onwulata
     + **Goals of last week:**